Creative Commons License Copyright © Michael Richmond. This work is licensed under a Creative Commons License.

 If we substitute the tension force we derived from the weight's motion into the big equation for the cart, we end up with

-At this point, a bit of algebra will allow one to solve for the acceleration of the objects.
-Can you do it?
+At this point, a bit of algebra will allow one to solve for the either the acceleration, or for the coefficient of kinetic friction.

 Q: Suppose that